Performing Real-time Change Data Capture with MySQL¶

 Now insert following sweets into the

-by executing following queries on the database :insert into SweetProductionTable values('Croissant',100.0);
+SweetProductionTableby executing following queries on the database :insert into SweetProductionTable values('Croissant',100.0);insert into SweetProductionTable values('Croutons',100.0); -

 Shutdown SI server.
 Here you are deliberately creating a scenario where the server crashes before the SI server could persist the latest production count.